yext/search-ui-react/docs/answers-react-components.renderentitypreviews.md

 ## RenderEntityPreviews type

+The type of a functional React component which renders entity previews based on the autocomplete loading state and the vertical results array.

 <b>Signature:</b>

 ```typescript
 export declare type RenderEntityPreviews = (autocompleteLoading: boolean, verticalResultsArray: VerticalResults[], onSubmit: (value: string, _index: number, itemData?: FocusedItemData) => void) => JSX.Element;
 ```

+## Remarks

+An onSubmit function is provided to allow an entity preview to be submitted.